Preparing the Device

 - SMF — your device is under Strong Magnetic Field;

 - UPD — your firmware needs to be updated.

 The first screen you’ll see after turning on the device is the Homescreen.
 It consists of Scales, Status Bar icons and different Information Widgets.

-- The E-Compass Scale shows yaw angle based on e-Magnetometer data.
+- E-Compass Scale shows yaw angle, based on e-Magnetometer data.

-- Roll Scale shows the rifles cant based on internal 3D Gyroscope.
+- Roll Scale shows the monoculars cant based on internal 3D Gyroscope.

-- Pitch Scale shows rifle inclination based on internal 3D Gyroscope.
+- Pitch Scale shows monoculars inclination based on internal 3D Gyroscope.

 - Battery — shows how much energy is left in the system.